hlavacs/ViennaGameJobSystem/README.md

         return 0;
     }

 The above program schedules the global function case2(), which itself schedules a member function of class A called spawn().
 Each invokation of spawn schedules two more spawn() functions, until a max depth of 3 is reached.
-In this case, spawn() schedules printA to print some info.
+In this case, spawn() schedules a follow-up job printA() to print some info, here using onFinishedAddJob().
+The follow-up job is scheduled once spawn() finishes.
 The output looks like this:

     case 2 number of loops left 3
     spawn  depth 0 loops left 3 1983852512